There is simply no better environment to learn to fly than the enviable rural setting of Leeds East Airport.

 We teach in the Robinson R44.
 The most popular helicopter worldwide without a shadow of a doubt.
 So why learn in anything else?
-All our aircraft are looked after on-site by Aero Maintenance Ltd who provide nothing less than the highest standard of helicopter maintenance.
+All our aircraft are cared for to the highest standards in helicopter maintenance.

 We did away with shirts and ties, it just isn’t us – but this doesn’t mean we don’t take what we do seriously.
 It just means we achieve results in a more informal and relaxed manner.